 Others developments followed.

-It’s not a problem until you get to the pesky issue of generating revenue to pay for RIOC and make it rewarding for merchants to invest on Main Street.
+It’s not a problem until you get to the pesky issue of generating revenue to pay for RIOC and make it rewarding for merchants investing in Main Street.

-Hudson-Related’s lightweight between the ears insistence that Shops On Main pay Manhattan level rentals is all you need to know about why there are so many empty spaces and so little variety in what we do have.
+Hudson-Related’s insistence that Shops On Main pay Manhattan level rentals is all you need to know about why there are so many empty spaces and so little variety in what we do have.

 RIOC and partner Hudson-Related can rhapsodize all day about eclectic new businesses energizing the corridor, drawing scads of foot traffic.
-Investors promised that for years, but the blinders came off for residents long ago.
+Shop owners were promised that for years, but the blinders came off for residents long ago.